 Our Campaign Director will be responsible for developing campaigns to contain costs and improve care for Americans; evaluating policy choices; getting media coverage for our campaigns; as well as run grassroots organizing, recruitment, fundraising and coalition-building to push for solutions that ensure our healthcare system delivers high value at an affordable cost for consumers.

 Powerful health care industry lobbyists will fight these changes and work to preserve the status quo, and the politics of health care has never been more divisive.
-But, for more than 40 years, U.S. PIRG has stood up to powerful interests whenever they threaten our health and safety, our financial security, or our right to fully participate in our democratic society.
-On health care, we opposed unjustified rate hikes and won victories in Oregon and California so far.
-California now requires insurers to justify rate hikes to the public, and Oregon state regulators recently cut a proposed 22% rate hike almost in half, saving $12.5 million for some ratepayers.
+But, for more than 40 years U.S. PIRG has stood up to powerful interests whenever they threaten our health and safety, our financial security, or our right to fully participate in our democratic society.
+On healthcare, we opposed unjustified rate hikes and won victories in Oregon and California so far.
+California now requires insurers to justify rate hikes to the public, and Oregon state regulators recently cut a proposed 22 percent rate hike almost in half, saving $12.5 million for some ratepayers.

-As the U.S. PIRG Make Health Care Work Campaign Director, you’ll exercise independent judgment and discretion to develop policy solutions and implement a variety of campaign strategies to mobilize the public and influence insiders.
-Representative responsibilities include:
+As the U.S. PIRG High Value Healthcare Campaign Director you’ll exercise independent judgment and discretion to develop policy solutions and implement a variety of campaign strategies to mobilize the public and influence insiders.
+Representative responsibilities include

 Program Development: Help develop programs and campaigns, including researching the issue, creating viable policy solutions, and proposing the right political strategy and messaging.
 Create national campaigns that our state affiliates can execute.